henrikchan-ops/neurosignallab/notes/eeg_basics.md

 ## 1. What is EEG?

 Electroencephalography or EEG is a method for recording brain activity from electrodes placed on the scalp.
-That means that EEG cannot measure individual neurons.
-Instead, it records large-scale synchronous potential/electrical activity.
+That means that EEG measures larger brain areas, not individual neurons.
 The data from the EEG is sampled from multiple electrodes repeatedly over time.
-This creates a time-frequency table for all electrode channels.
-This table can later be filtered and used to represent events and brain activity.
+This creates an overview of how channels act over time for all electrode channels.
+This can later be filtered and used to represent events and brain activity.

 ### Origins of EEG and EEG data
 EEG data is communication through electrochemical signaling.
 Ions go into and out of neuron and creates a spatial asymmetry, which create electrical fields.
-With EEG, alarger electrode on the scalp, youcannot measure single neuron electrical field Many neurons activate simultaneously and create a collective electrical field that transmit all the way to the scalp.
-This si what gets measured.
+With EEG, a larger electrode on the scalp, youcannot measure single neuron electrical field Many neurons activate simultaneously and create a collective electrical field that transmit all the way to the scalp.
+This si what gets measured.[^cohen-notes]

-We want to know what the signals meaninformation can be manifested as a signal Cognition comes from interacting between neurons -> EEG is what can you say about brain computation from signals This is hard to analyze -> we dont know what the origin of the contents are

 ## 2. Why EEG Is Difficult to Interpret

 EEG is difficult because it is a sensor that measures brainwaves, a true source we cannot measure.
 The EEG signals contain multiple true sources, as brainwaves from multiple regions can be picked up by one electrode.
-This creates noise.
+This creates noise.[^cohen-notes]

 Because it studies larger areas, two opposing electrical fields can cancel eachother out.
 We can also not precisely pinpoint the anatomical localization and exactly where the signal is coming from.